rachelailing/nsw-automation/docs/system-architecture.md

 ### Next

-1. Add draft approval, version publication, and rollback services.
+1. Add policy-based validation, risk scoring, approval, publication, and rollback.
+2. Add a read-only MCP server for thresholds, rules, cases, and source provenance.
-2. Cite evidence sources in the final diagnosis UI.
+3. Cite evidence sources and Knowledge Pack versions in the diagnosis and PDF.
-3. Add structured record editing to the Engineer Studio.
+4. Add structured record editing to the Engineer Studio.
-4. Add configurable workflows, followed by a drag-and-drop editor.
+5. Add configurable workflows, followed by a drag-and-drop editor.

 ## 9. Solution Positioning

 The solution is not differentiated merely by using multiple agents.
-Its key contribution is a closed-loop diagnostic system that combines deterministic engineering limits, approved troubleshooting knowledge, and machine-specific historical outcomes to produce explainable recommendations that improve through validated technician feedback.
+Its key contribution is a governed troubleshooting system that combines deterministic engineering limits, explainable AI, machine-specific outcomes, MCP-based tool access, and policy-gated Knowledge Pack approval.
+This allows low-risk knowledge updates to move quickly while keeping engineers in control of safety and process limits.